Boeing sets briefing on 737 MAX as Ethiopian carrier expresses confidence in planemaker

-FILE PHOTO: An aerial photo shows Boeing 737 MAX airplanes parked at the Boeing Factory in Renton
+An aerial photo shows Boeing 737 MAX airplanes parked on the tarmac at the Boeing Factory in Renton

 By Jason Neely and Jamie Freed